webQbe/react_spring_animations/README.md

 - Better performance in advanced applications: Apply animations without relying on React to render updates frame by frame
 - Adding slide-down, fade-in effects to components
 - Creating a counter by animating props or text
-- Creating button to fade-in and fade-out a component
+- Creating a button to fade-in and fade-out a component

 ## Getting Started